Sony and reMarkable’s dueling e-paper tablets are strange but impressive beasts

 The reMarkable (and yes, they do the camel caps thing) is the sort of crowdsourcing success I like to see.
 An original and ambitious idea accomplished with hard work and ingenuity, and at the end of it all, a viable product.

-The team was simply enamored of the idea that an e-reader type device should be more interactive, allowing you to sketch, annotate documents, and share them live.
+The team was simply enamored of the idea that an e-reader-type device should be more interactive, allowing you to sketch, annotate documents and share them live.
 To that end they worked for years, eventually even consulting with E-Ink, which makes the displays in question, to produce a screen that not only looks like a printed piece of paper, but feels like it when you write on it.

-And now to judge the two devices on the three R’s: reading, writing, and interaction.
+And now to judge the two devices on the three R’s: reading, writing and interaction.
 What?
 Only one of the other three R’s starts with an R.

 Reading

 As far as providing a superior platform on which to read through documents that are mostly monochrome — studies, lawsuits, books — both devices succeed admirably.
-Neither has as good a screen as a Kindle Oasis or Kobo Aura One, but they’re more than good enough — and anyway, it would be excruciating reading an academic paper on a kindle.
+Neither has as good a screen as a Kindle Oasis or Kobo Aura One, but they’re more than good enough — and anyway, it would be excruciating reading an academic paper on a Kindle.

 If I had to give the edge to one of the devices strictly in display quality, it would have to be the DPT.
-Slightly whiter whites and better contrast give it the edge, even though technically the reMarkable has a higher DPI (226 vs 206).
+Slightly whiter whites and better contrast give it the edge, even though technically the reMarkable has a higher DPI (226 versus 206).
 A grid on the screen is just visible when you look close, but rarely bothered me when reading from a normal distance.
 Text is rendered slightly better on the Sony to my eye, though it’s hardly a blowout.

 But one also has to consider that the Sony’s screen is gigantic.
 The reMarkable and its bezel fit comfortably within the screen area of the DPT.
 Not everyone actually wants to read on such an enormous device, and documents not intended for that size can blow up to comical proportions.
-E-books as well end up looking like either children’s stories if you bump the text size up, or impenetrable walls of text with frequent carriage returns if you don’t.
+E-books, as well, end up looking like either children’s stories if you bump the text size up, or impenetrable walls of text with frequent carriage returns if you don’t.

-This objection applies to the reMarkable as well, but less so.
+This objection applies to the reMarkable, as well, but less so.
 (Sony does address this problem with the ability to show two portrait mode pages at once while the device itself is in landscape mode.)

 If I had to choose between one size and the other, I would go with the reMarkable in a second.
-It fits in more bags, doesn’t feel so awkward, and it’s not so much smaller that a full-page PDF looks crammed onto it; you hardly notice after a while.
+It fits in more bags, doesn’t feel so awkward and it’s not so much smaller that a full-page PDF looks crammed onto it; you hardly notice after a while.

-As for build quality, both devices are extremely well made, and in particular reMarkable touts the near indestructibility of their device.
-The Sony doesn’t feel flimsy at all, but as I mentioned before its great size does make it feel like a liability, like a passing biker will clip the corner while you’re reading it in the park.
-I do however approve of its extra-minimal design, while the reMarkable’s silver back and multiple buttons make it rather the more gadgety of the two.
+As for build quality, both devices are extremely well-made, and in particular reMarkable touts the near indestructibility of their device.
+The Sony doesn’t feel flimsy at all, but as I mentioned before, its great size does make it feel like a liability, like a passing biker will clip the corner while you’re reading it in the park.
+I do, however, approve of its extra-minimal design, while the reMarkable’s silver back and multiple buttons make it rather the more gadgety of the two.

 One other place where the DPT schools the reMarkable is in on/off quickness.
 One of the great things about e-paper devices is you can switch them on and a second or two later you are back in your book or article.
 The DPT is no exception to that, and it will maintain a charge for weeks and still turn on in a snap.